-As I read Michel Onfray’s La Sculpture de Soi (The Sculpture of Oneself), a book on ethics and aesthetics, I’ve been pondering the role of Our Lady Aphrodite in the life of an Epicurean philosopher.
+As I read Michel Onfray’s La sculpture de soi (The Sculpture of Oneself), a book on ethics and aesthetics, I’ve been pondering the role of Our Lady Aphrodite in the life of an Epicurean philosopher.
 We philosophers are said to worship in the altar of Athena, the Lady of wisdom and civilization, and this must always be true.
-But Epicurus teaches that nature -not reason- is our principal Guide, and particularly the pleasure/pain principle is considered a valuable faculty granted to us by nature.
+But Epicurus teaches that nature–not reason–is our principal Guide, and pleasure/pain is considered a valuable faculty granted to us by nature.
 The archetypal embodiment of pleasure is Venus / Aphrodite, not Minerva / Athena.

 Rather than the hallowed land of Ancient Athens, that beacon of civilization, we look to the island of Cyprus as our spiritual center, where Aphrodite is said to have been born inside a shell out of the foam of the seas.
 In this manner, Epicureanism reveals itself to be a heresy, a heterodoxy within philosophy.
 We declared our independence from orthodoxy in the same way that Moslems did when they decided to face Mecca in prayer, rather than the traditional Jerusalem.
 They had become a separate people … and so did we when we chose Pleasure –not Reason, as the Platonists did– as the highest good.
 We had emancipated ourselves from the Athenian establishment.